4.2 Administration and governance

 General distribution of responsabilities

-Concering the general distribution of resposabilities, the main governance approach to youth social inclusion is mainly top-down, but distribution of social benefits at local level and some of the basic social services are provided by the local authorities.
-The main responsabilities are as follows:
+Concerning the general distribution of responsibilities, the main governance approach to youth social inclusion is mainly top-down, but distribution of social benefits at local level and some of the basic social services are provided by the local authorities.
+The main responsibilities are as follows:

-- the Ministry of Labour and Social Protection is the main central authority responsible for the development of the national policies.
+- the Ministry of Labour and Social Solidarity is the main central authority responsible for the development of the national policies for social inclusion.
 It also has a coordination role over the county offices implementing social inclusion policies and a monitoring role over the implementation of policies at national, county and local level;

-- the National Authority for Protection of Disabeld Persons, Children and Adoptions (NAPDACA) is the central institution under the Ministry of Labour and Social Protection in charge with policy making (while decision on these policies lies with the Ministry) for the social protection of young people under 18;
+- the National Authority for Children Protection and Adoptions (NACPA) is the central institution under the Ministry of Family, Youth and Equal Opportunities in charge with policy making and implementation (while decision on these policies lies with the Ministry) for the social protection of young people under 18 and young people leaving the special protection system;

 - the Public Social Assistance Services (PSAS) are departments at the level of local authorities, in charge with direct provision of services and direct distribution of social benefits.